Gartner® report: 9 Principles for Improving Cloud Resilience

 Stage 3: IT disaster recovery with integrations to ITSM and CMDB

 At this stage in the maturity journey, senior management is bought in and committed to funding recovery efforts.
 There is regular testing across all departments, the process is defined and regularly updated, and there are some integrations between technology resilience tooling and the ITSM suite for change, problem, and configuration management (although the full potential has not been reached - only 6% of the respondents in our survey said that 100% of their recovery activities are automated).
-Customer intelligence data from the CMDB is being appropriately used to augment recovery plans.
+Customer intelligence data from the configuration management database (CMDB) is being appropriately used to augment recovery plans.

 The advantages: